Scooby-Doo! and the Goblin King: Plot

 Upon their arrival, Shaggy and Scooby struggle to find the Goblin Scepter's owner, the Goblin King.
 They eventually encounter Jack O'Lantern, who leads them to the Grand Witch.
 She loans them her flying broomstick "Broomy" to reach the Goblin King's castle, but are shot down by the monarch's bumbling henchmen, Glob and Glum.
 Crash-landing in a fairy village in the woods outside the castle, Shaggy and Scooby encounter fairies who help them reach the entrance.
 They use a potion the Grand Witch gave them to assume new disguises and infiltrate the castle, but they wear off, leading to them being captured and sent to the dungeon, though they are saved by Jack, the fairies, and Broomy.

 Meanwhile, the rest of Mystery Inc. discover Krudsky conversing with the Goblin King, who reluctantly agrees to exchange his scepter for Willow at midnight.
 As Krudsky engages in supernatural chaos, the rationally-minded Velma Dinkley struggles to comprehend the events while Fred Jones and Daphne Blake formulate a plan to stop the trade.
-They eventually locate Krudsky and the Goblin King, but only succeed in capturing the latter before Krudsky obtains the scepter and leads an army of goblins in taking over the world and turning people into monsters, including Velma, Fred, and Daphne.
+They eventually locate Krudsky and the Goblin King, but only succeed in capturing the latter before Krudsky obtains the scepter and leads an army of goblins in taking over the world and turning people into monsters.
 Soon enough, Shaggy, Scooby, Jack, and Broomy arrive, with Jack sacrificing himself to defeat Krudsky.
 Scooby grabs the scepter and breaks Krudsky's spells before returning it to the Goblin King.
-Afterward, the Goblin King grounds Willow for causing the mayhem; helps Gibbles resurrect Jack; takes Krudsky prisoner; returns his army, Willow, Jack, Broomy and Gibbles to the spirit world; and erases Fred, Daphne, and Velma's memories to keep his world safe, though he allows Shaggy and Scooby to keep theirs since they proved their courage.
+Afterward, the Goblin King grounds Willow, his daughter, for causing the mayhem; helps Gibbles resurrect Jack; takes Krudsky prisoner for his crimes; returns his army, Willow, Jack, Broomy and Gibbles to the spirit world; and erases Fred, Daphne, and Velma's memories to keep his world safe, though he allows Shaggy and Scooby to keep theirs since they proved their courage.